-I was so afraid I wasn’t going to make it but I did.
-Which makes me proud but also just made me feel good from the workout itself.
+I was so afraid I wasn’t going to make it, but I did.
+Which makes me proud but also just made me feel good about the workout itself.
 I almost forgot how great it is to complete a workout, cool down and shower.
-I did skip some repetitions here and there, specially the arms part.
+I did skip some repetitions here and there, especially the arms part.
 But she always kicks my butt in the arms part so nothing new there.
-However I didn’t have any problems with stamina and shortness of breath.
+However, I didn’t have any problems with stamina and shortness of breath.
 The most important thing for me was to complete the whole workout and that was enough for me for day one.

 But the feeling next day was even better!
 I decided I should go for alternate days for the time being and then maybe build it up.
 My preferred schedule is workouts Monday to Friday and rest or stretching during the weekend.
 I find this schedule easier to maintain mainly due to logistics.
 The work week is more consistent and we have our standard routines.
 This makes it easier for me to schedule workout time.
 On the weekends though we do tend to go on trips and visits so you never know how those days are going to end up.

 All in all, it was quite a successful start.
 I hope I manage to turn this into a habit and keep it up as long as I can towards my due date.